londogard/londogard/quarto_blog/posts/2020-11-07-snake-kotlin-multiplatform.md

 ---
 description: "A three part blog (all included in this one) that goes through 1) How Kotlin Multiplatform works, 2) How to build a game (Snake) and finally 3) how to make it multiplatform."
-tags: [gradle, kotlin, workshop, multiplatform]
+categories: [gradle, kotlin, workshop, multiplatform]
 title: "How to build and play Snake via Native Binary, JVM and JS/Browser (Kotlin)"
 author: Hampus Londögård
 date: "2020-11-07"